Luke Isakka

-Luke Isakka (born 1 November 1980 in Sydney, New South Wales) is an Australian former professional rugby league footballer who played in the 2000s.
+Luke Isakka (born 1 November 1980 in Sydney, New South Wales) is an Australian former professional rugby league footballer who played in the 2000s and 2010s.
 Isakka played junior rugby league for Mascot Jets.
 He previously played for the Wests Tigers in the National Rugby League competition in Australia.
 Isakka primarily played at lock-forward.

-He also had a short spell in England in 2004 with Leigh.
+He also had a short spell in England in 2004 with Leigh in National League One.

+In January 2011, Isakka joined Championship One club Whitehaven.